Graphic Design Trends 2022

 To break out from cookie-cutter templates, this graphic design trend looks back at the heady early days of the internet through the perspective of digital natives, even if it means creating purposefully perplexing designs.

 Anti-design isn’t exactly a novel concept.
 The Dada and Surrealist groups fought a world of good aesthetics a century ago.
 However, the anti-design movement of today is more strongly associated with brutalism.
+Check out the top 20 graphic designers to follow on the Dribble.

 One of the biggest graphic design trends, the brutalist design, attempts to show off the beauty standards of the unfinished, the “under construction,” and the pared-down, which is why its distinctive architectural features include bare cement walls and exposed pipes.